waugh/im_writing/README.md

 ==========

-The purpose of this repository is to hold ideas or documentation (but no code) for a suite of programming languages I'm trying to invent.
+The purpose of this repository is to hold ideas or documentation (but no code) for a stack of programming languages I'm trying to invent.

 The letters "im" in the repo name stood for Imperatrix Mundi, which I considered for the name of one of the languages.

-A major motivation for this project is to find a programming language suitable for orthogonal persistency.
+My first motivation for this project, historically, was to find a programming language suitable for orthogonal persistency.
+GemStone DBMS amounted to Smalltalk on a disk, but Smalltalk has no natural transaction; moreover, it is imperative.

+In addition, I would like to have the same languages for programming a browser as for programming a web server.
+Programming the server in Ruby for example and the browser in Javascript requires too much mental effort to switch gears; also it prevents moving or copying code between browsers and servers.
+And again, of course, those languages are imperative.

 Three Languages
 ---------------